A stone monument engraved with the Freemason mark near the site of the main gate of Sendai Castle

 As for the qualifications for joining the Freemasons, anyone can join regardless of religion, including Judaism, Christianity, Islam, and Buddhism, but atheists are not allowed to join

-Of the 6 million members worldwide, 150,000 are under the jurisdiction of the Grand Lodge of Scotland and the Grand Lodge of Ireland, 250,000 are under the jurisdiction of the Grand Lodge of the Commonwealth, 2 million belong to the Grand Lodge of the United States, and the Grand Lodge of Japan has approximately 1,500 members, of which approximately 250 are Japanese .
+Of the 6 million members worldwide, 150,000 are under the jurisdiction of the Grand Lodge of Scotland and the Grand Lodge of Ireland, and 250,000 are under the jurisdiction of the Grand Lodges of the Commonwealth.
+Additionally, 2 million belong to the Grand Lodges of the United States, andthe number of members under the Grand Lodge of Japan is approximately 1,500, with about 250 being Japanese.

 Why is it located at the Sendai Castle ruins?
 Does it hold the key to the history of the Sendai Castle ruins (Aoba Castle ruins)?